Fade2.5D Documentation pages v2.16.8

 Parameters

-pZoneBeforerepresents the surface before the earthworks
+pZoneBeforeA pointer to the surface before the earthworks (Zone2 object).

-ignoreThreshold(default: 1e-6) can be used to ignore insignificant height differences
+ignoreThresholdA threshold value to ignore insignificant height differences (default: 1e-6).

 Member Function Documentation